nimanthaperera/Tau3MuSF/README.md

 ### Make (nice looking) efficiency plots

 With this program, you can generate nice looking, ROOT-like and CMS-approvable plots of TnP efficiencies.
-The plot contains the efficiency vs a binned variable, e.g., pt or abseta.
+The plot contains the efficiency vs a binned variable, e.g., pt or abseta, and you can superimpose multiple graphs.
 The plots can be done batchwise by defining the free parameters in a JSON config, e.g., `examples/configPlot.json`.
 To run the configuration, feed the JSON file to the script.
 Run following example to examine the output.

 ```bash
 ./makePlot examples/configPlot.json